 - Stewart’s Wing Luke installation (originally in partnership with Ron Ho) illustrates the transition people experience immigrating to a new world.

-- Sammamish P&R relies on Native American basketry to convey the harmonious relationship the indigenous people had with the land.
+- Sammamish P&R draws from the craft of Native American basketry to convey the harmonious relationship the indigenous people had with the land.

 - His sculpture at the Bernalillo County Courthouse in Albuquerque (in partnership with Cheryll Leo-Gwin) is dedicated to the efforts of Asian Americans in procuring equitable treatment under the rule of law.